Do Mallard Ducks Migrate?

 So if ducks can withstand freezing temperatures, why do you so often see them in ponds and lakes during winter?
 The simple answer is that they need open water to survive.

-ALSO READ: Where Do Mallard Ducks Nest?
+ALSO READ: Are Mallard Ducks Herbivores, Monogamous Or Omnivores?

 While ducks can walk on ice and even swim in very cold water, they need access to open water in order to dive for food.